UMASHIBA1/reglico/README.md

 # reglico
-reglico is AltJsAndWasm language.
+[WIP]reglico is AltJsAndWasm language.
 It generate rust(wasm) and typescript code from one code.

 ## env
 rust env